 Moving a family poses numerous unique challenges.
-In addition to the challenges presented by moving more belongings and working with the logistics of schools and jobs, you must also consider how best to keep your kids happy, entertained and safe during the process.
+In addition to the challenges presented by moving more belongings and working with the logistics of schools and jobs, you must also consider how best to keep your kids occupied, happy, entertained and safe during the process.

 If you have younger children who cannot provide much in the way of packing, loading or driving help, your primary concern may be to simply keep them occupied and away from any potential hazards.

 In this blog, we provide guidelines to keep your children content and out of harm’s way during each step of the process as you move your family.